Jón Ólafsson of Grunnavík

-He is the author of an Icelandic dictionary and a 1732 Runologia, a treatise on runology.
-As in the fire of Copenhagen of 1728, the original manuscript of the Heiðarvíga saga was lost along with a recent copy made by Jón Grunnvíkingur, he wrote down a summary of the saga from memory, which is the only form in which the saga's contents survive today.
+Jón Ólafsson is the author of an extensive Icelandic dictionary, never published, and a 1732 Runologia, a treatise on runology.
+In the fire of Copenhagen of 1728, the original manuscript of the Heiðarvíga saga was lost along with a recent copy made by Jón Grunnvíkingur; after the fire, he wrote down a summary of the saga from memory, which is the only form in which the saga's contents survive today.
+He also wrote an extensive account of the Copenhagen fire and the efforts to save Árni Magnússon's collection at the last minute, Relatio of the Fire in Copenhagen in October 1728.
+In recent years, many of Jón Ólafsson's works have been published for the first time by a society called Góðvinir Grunnavíkur-Jóns (The Friends of Grunnavíkur-Jón).

 The character of Jón Grindvicensis in Halldór Laxness's historical novel Iceland's Bell is based on Jón Grunnvíkingur.